 Avoid Providing A Negative Consequence, Let Natural Consequences Take Place

-If your children are still not listening to you, then you’ll want to advise them that there are consequences for this kind of behaviour.
+If your child is still not listening and following directions, then you’ll want to advise them that there are consequences for this kind of behavior.

 These are life skills that need to be taught…I believe they call it ” Adulting”.